oadyse/Today-I-Learn/Week #5/TIL #24.md

    We have some error like minimum resourses, and struggle in made the scroll but we are have done it with mentor Justin help.
    Thanks for my Mentor hehe :D

+   For the result, we already deploy it on the link 👉🏼 https://sevenday-clone-coding.vercel.app/